 To advance social and economic equity and peaceful communities for all people.

-Revolution Workshop's nonprofit social enterprise provides construction and woodworking workforce development for unemployed or underemployed people in partnership with area businesses.
+Revolution Workshop is a nonprofit social enterprise that provides construction workforce development for unemployed or underemployed people in partnership with area businesses.
 We deliver financial independence and careers through skills, hope, and resilience.

 In 2017, the group banded together to found Revolution Workshop, a bold incubator that would serve as a pipeline to the construction industry.
 Using best practices, RW aimed to uplift Chicago's underserved communities by providing free training for jobs in the skilled construction trades.